 The Town of Gibbons is committed to providing safe and reliable water service to residents and businesses.
 Common problems or issues, along with potential solutions, are listed below.
 If you conduct any of these inspections but still cannot determine the cause or solution, contact the Public Works department for assistance at 780.923.2999.
+If this is outside of normal working hours, please call the Emergency Call Out number at 587-337-6357.

 Low or High Water Pressure